Reds vs. Cubs Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 53 hits with 14 doubles, two triples, six home runs and 18 walks.
-He has driven in 23 runs with one stolen base.
+- Spencer Steer has 53 hits with 14 doubles, two triples, six home runs, 19 walks and 23 RBI.
+He's also stolen one base.

 Steer Recent Games